 - Experienced webmasters: Using Joomla requires at least an average level of web building knowledge.
 The number of available options is great for experienced developers to play with, but beginners might have a difficult time.

 - Content-heavy websites: Multiple reviewers mentioned how easy it is to upload, edit, and manage content within Joomla’s system.

 The Joomla pricing guide shows that it’s free since it’s an open source application.
 Applications similar to it have monthly fees that range from $0 to $50 for those with basic functionalities, while tools with more extensive offerings can cost up to $400 per month.

 Boutiques, restaurants, and other businesses that prefer an elegant look and an easy-to-use interface

-Retail shops with an online store; Shopify provides a one-stop solution
+Retail shops with an online store that require an end-to-end ecommerce solution

 Companies that need extensive site design options but lack engineering know-how

-Best builder for data-driven recommendations and accesible reporting metrics to optimize your website's effectiveness
+Those who use data-driven recommendations and accessible reporting metrics to optimize their website's effectiveness

 Joomla’s features enable users to create a website that fits their needs, brand, and business the most.
 Here are some of Joomla’s most essential features.

 Joomla’s SEO tools are built-in and readily available for users.
 Among these tools are metadata and keywords, mod_rewrite support for search engine friendly (SEF) URLs, and menu creation for consistent sitemaps.